DanielMuller/danielmuller.me/content/post/mediapipline.md

 ## Simple Use case: Reduce and Convert for mobile sharing
 You created a FHD (1920x1080) video with your camera.
 You camera creates movies in uncompressed QuickTime format.
 Most of the devices won't be able to read this format unless they have the right codecs installed.

 To allow recipients to play your video, you need to convert it to an MP4 container and the H.264 codec (de facto standard for Web distribution).
-You also want to improve the download speed.
+You will also want to improve the download speed.

 * Upload your source file to S3
 * Trigger a MediaConvert job using this file